avocadoali/Chess-Game/README.md

     -> 1.

 Functions:

 *1 Show legal move for that piece (postition, type of piece, board)
+    For all:    * type
+                * color

-    For all:    - in borders
+                - in borders
                 - not in same colored pieces
-                - no checks afterwards
+                - no checks afterwards -> fun *4

+    Pawn:       * en_peasant (bool)
-    Pawn:       - Forward 2 - if in og row -> set en_peasent = true
+                - Forward 2 - if in og row -> set en_peasant = true
-                - Forward 1 - if no pieces in front
+                - Forward 1
                 - DiagonallyLeft/Right 1 - if otherpieces there

+    King:       - all dirs 1
+                - Left/Right 2 - if left/right 2 free and bishop on corner

+    Queen:      - all directions inf

+    Bishop:     - all diagonal direction inf

+    Rook:       - all vertical and horizontal inf

+    Knight:     - just Knight moves

 *2 Possbible actions moved piece (position, type of piece, board)
     - remove piece from board